By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Wembley stadium accident claims.

 Assaulted at Work – Can I make a claim?

-Slip and trip accident – could I make a claim?
+Slip, trip or fall – could I make a claim?

 Gov.uk – Football Spectators Act 1989